Home / Recipes / Dessert Recipes / Cookie Recipes / Gingerbread Cheesecake Cookies

 2. Place the rest of the cookie dough balls in the fridge until ready to be baked.

 1. Bake one sheet at a time on the middle rack for 12-13 minutes, or until the tops are lightly domed, golden brown, and starting to crinkle.
-Remove and let rest on baking sheets for a few minutes, then transfer to wire racks (aff link) to cool completely.
+Remove and let rest on baking sheets for a few minutes, then transfer to wire racks to cool completely.

 2. Cool completely: It's very important that the cookies cool completely so that the cheesecake filling has time to cool and set before serving.
 Enjoy!